Mjz86/c_colon/mcc.md

 //  void cancel() {ptr->program_switch_counter=-abs(ptr->program_switch_counter);}// if there are no co_value expressions , then only one resume is necessary before its "done".
  // context-type-promise & promise() ...

+   std::coroutine_handle_t<context-type, std::meta(^^coro-function)> is the non type erased handle , with superior static calls ( calling and optimizing via the reflection information)
+  , however the type erased one has an empty reflection value of  std::meta  , and does a dynamic call, and is needed for callees to preform the control transfer via resume on the caller.
 ```